matthewrsilver/mudmux/README.md

 When leveraging iTerm2's features, it's valuable to have a game-specific profile configured for use within mudmux.
 There are a handful of requirements placed on iTerm2 settings and on this profile that help:

 * Tell iTerm2 not to automatically switch to the tmux profile (Preferences -> General -> tmux) as described in [this iTerm2 thread](https://gitlab.com/gnachman/iterm2/-/issues/4543#note_326526076).
-* For Medievia, specifically, the [medievia font](http://www.medievia.com/fonts.html) greatly enhances gameplay, and can be set as the default font in the profile
+* For Medievia, specifically, the [medievia font](http://www.medievia.com/fonts.html) greatly enhances gameplay, and can be set as the default font in the profile.
+Note that per Medievia announcement 952 (`page -none announcement 952`) the font is only fully utilized if the CP437 encoding, or IBM Extended ASCII, is used.
+I can't find that in iTerm2, but Windows Latin 1 works reasonably well.

 ## Running mudmux